 NOTE: Possible temperature rise during transfer as well as the loading temperature and altitude must be considered when determining if the flammable and combustible liquid will be transported at or above its boiling point.
-Where an accurate boiling point is unavailable for the material in question, or for mixtures which do not have a constant boiling point, the 10 percent point of a distillation performed in accordance with the Standard Method of Test for Distillation of Petroleum Products, ASTM D-86-67, may be used as the boiling point of the liquid.
+Where an accurate boiling point is unavailable for the material in question, or for mixtures which do not have a constant boiling point, the 10 percent point of a distillation performed in accordance with ASTM D-86-82, Standard Method of Test for Distillation of Petroleum Products, may be used as the boiling point of the liquid.